veillette/opticsTextbook/content/Chap06Diffraction/DiffractiveOptics.md

 ```

-In [](#section.scalvecwave) we have derived that in homogeneous matter (i.e. the permittivity is constant), every component $U$ of a time-harmonic electromagnetic field satisfies the scalar Helmholtz equation {eq}`eq.complH`:
+From electromagnetic theory, we know that in homogeneous matter (i.e. the permittivity is constant), every component $U$ of a time-harmonic electromagnetic field satisfies the scalar Helmholtz equation {eq}`eq.complH`:

 ```{math}
 \begin{align*}